What Every Writer Needs To Know

 Spend time researching 10 leaders that you admire most in your field.
 Study their Facebook pages and websites.
 See if you can incorporate any of their ideas into your platform.
 I’m not suggesting that you take their exact ideas.
 But I am saying that it is okay to mimic success.
 No two people have the exact same way of presenting their message.

 Work together with others in your field or industry to help promote each other’s message.
-If each of the 3,500 people on my Facebook page worked together, they would reach 1.2 million people.
 You don’t have to do it alone.
 Form alliances to mutually benefit you and others.

 The best way to touch the heart of your audience is when they see how passionate YOU are about your message.
 Check the New York Times best-seller list and see if you can find one book that doesn’t have an emotional tie to its readers.